-Refer to GOV.UK for a list of types and formats for the identifier.
+Refer to GOV.UK for guidance on Identification of Warehouse.
 If the warehouse identity is not a UK allocated code, the premises name and address must be supplied as an additional information statement in the Additional Information (AI) Code field at Goods Records level using the code 'PREMS'.